TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/06 - Tosca Distributed Agent Configuration.md

 ![](./img/Pasted%20image%2020230216114135.png)

-Next if there is a neew
+Next if there is a need to setup tokens and client secrets they can be done under the authenticate agent section

 ![](./img/Pasted%20image%2020230216114151.png)

+Next Unattended execution is where you put in remote desktop information. this will include the user name and password, and the desktop settings

 ![](./img/Pasted%20image%2020230216114213.png)